 This is a usual type of situation and hopefully the heirs of the homeowner are on top of the situation.
 The mortgage and the obligation to make mortgage payments stays on the property after the death of the homeowner.
 If the payments are not made late charges will accrue and eventually the...Read more »

 In 2009, my grandmother paid a real estate broker (referred by a church member) draw up a revocable living trust for her house (it's listed in exhibit A of the trust), he didn't tell her she needed a quitclaim deed.
 She died 2/11/18 not realizing this was an issue.
-My Aunt is successor trustee and...
+My Aunt is successor...
 Read more »

 This is a good question and it is important to be proactive about this situation.
 First, you will need to see the dad's will and trust if there is one.
 Those documents would say what your son does and does not get to inherit.
 These documents should be provided by the person handling the...Read more »